 Despite all the advances in dentistry over the years, traditional metal braces are still the most effective orthodontic option when it comes to correcting misaligned teeth and crooked bites.
 They are ideal for younger patients because of their durability, but they can also help adults who are looking for a guaranteed way to straighten their smile.
 Whether for your child or yourself, Dr. Holland is ready to design a personalized treatment plan that will yield beautiful results before you know it.

-Traditional braces, just like many other orthodontic treatments, works by applying a consistent force to the teeth in order to slowly shift them into the proper positions.
+Traditional braces, just like many other orthodontic treatments, work by applying a consistent force to the teeth in order to slowly shift them into the proper positions.
 Whether you are dealing with crowded teeth, gaps between teeth, crooked or rotated teeth, or a severe bite alignment issue, traditional braces can make it possible to see a new and improved smile.

 Dr. Holland will use a specially bent wire to place over each row of teeth.
 The wire is then held in place using brackets that are bonded to each tooth.
 The wire will need to be adjusted and tightened from time to time as the teeth move, but eventually, they should all line up as intended to create a more attractive and functional smile.